Deep Long-Tailed Learning: A Survey: Classic Methods

-\textbf{Model pre-training} is a popular scheme for deep model training~\cite{erhan2010does,he2019rethinking,hendrycks2019using,zoph2020rethinking,Zhang2021UnleashingTP}.
-Domain-specific transfer learning (DSTL)~\cite{cui2018large} first pre-trains the model with all long-tailed samples for representation learning, and then fine-tunes the model on a more class-balanced training subset.
+{\textbf{Model pre-training} is a popular scheme for deep model training~\cite{erhan2010does,he2019rethinking,hendrycks2019using,zoph2020rethinking,Zhang2021UnleashingTP} and has also been explored in long-tailed learning.
+For example, Domain-Specific Transfer Learning (DSTL)~\cite{cui2018large} first pre-trains the model with all long-tailed samples for representation learning, and then fine-tunes the model on a more class-balanced training subset.
 In this way, DSTL slowly transfers the learned features to tail classes, obtaining more balanced performance among all classes.
-In addition, self-supervised pre-training (SSP)~\cite{yang2020rethinking} proposed to first use self-supervised learning (\eg contrastive learning~\cite{he2020momentum} or rotation prediction~\cite{gidaris2018unsupervised}) for model pre-training, followed by standard training on long-tailed data.
-Empirical results show the effectiveness of SSP, where tail classes exhibit larger performance gains.
-Such a scheme has also be explored to handle long-tailed data with noisy labels~\cite{karthik2021learning}.
-Recently, a new vision-and-language pre-training dataset (Conceptual 12M~\cite{changpinyo2021conceptual}) was proposed and has been shown effective for downstream long-tailed recognition.
+Rather than supervised pre-training, Self-supervised Pre-training (SSP)~\cite{yang2020rethinking} proposed to first use self-supervised learning (\eg contrastive learning~\cite{he2020momentum} or rotation prediction~\cite{gidaris2018unsupervised}) for model pre-training, followed by standard training on long-tailed data.
+Empirical results show self-supervised learning helps to learn a balanced feature space for long-tailed learning~\cite{kang2021exploring}.
+Such a scheme has also been explored to handle long-tailed data with noisy labels~\cite{karthik2021learning}. }

-\textbf{Knowledge distillation} seeks to train a student model based on the outputs of a well-trained teacher model~\cite{hinton2015distilling,gou2021knowledge}.
-Several recent studies have explored knowledge distillation for long-tailed learning.
-LST~\cite{hu2020learning} developed a class-incremental learning strategy to handle long-tailed instance segmentation, where knowledge distillation is used to overcome catastrophic forget during incremental learning.
-Learning from multiple experts (LFME)~\cite{xiang2020learning} divides the entire long-tailed dataset into several subsets with smaller degrees of class imbalance, and trains multiple experts with different sample subsets.
-Based on these experts, LFME trains a unified student model using adaptive knowledge distillation in an easy-to-hard curriculum instance selection manner.
-Following the multi-expert framework, routing diverse distribution-aware experts (RIDE)~\cite{wang2020long} introduced a knowledge distillation method to reduce the parameters of the multi-expert model by learning a student network with fewer experts.